All Episodes

 Did he jump all over Newt?

-Well anyway, grab audio soundbite number three.
+Well, anyway, grab audio soundbite number three.

-We talked about a couple days ago.
+We had the Pat Caddell-Doug Sean column we talked about a couple days ago.

-These are two polsters.
+These are two pollsters.

-Cadell was a polster for Jimmy Carter.
+Cadell was a pollster for Jimmy Carter.

 They're still Democrats.